This page provides statistical information on housing in the City of Whitehorse.

 Median Rents

-Median rents have decreased across Metropolitan Melbourne over the past 12 months.
+Median rents have increased across Metropolitan Melbourne over the past 12 months.
 Table 2 outlines the median rents for municipalities across the Eastern Metropolitan Region (EMR).
-In the 12 months to March 2023, Whitehorse experienced a decrease in median rents for almost all property types.
-The biggest decrease in rent in Whitehorse occurred in 2 bedroom flats (15.9 per cent), followed by 3 bedroom houses (10.6 per cent).
-The cost of renting a one bedroom flat decreased by 1.8 per cent across the same period, and it was more expensive to rent a 2 bedroom house compared to a 2 bedroom flat.
-2 bedroom flats comprise the largest number of rental properties in Whitehorse (33.5 per cent of total rentals).
+In the 12 months to June 2024, Whitehorse experienced an increase in median rents for almost all property types.
+The biggest increase in rent in Whitehorse occurred in 2 bedroom flats (13.7 per cent), followed by 1 bedroom flats (12.3 per cent).
+It was less expensive to rent a 2 bedroom house compared to a 2 bedroom flat.
+2 bedroom flats comprise the largest number of rental properties in Whitehorse (35.1 per cent of total rentals).

 LGA | 1 bedroom flat | 2 bedroom flat | 2 bedroom house | 3 bedroom house |